Silver is a metallic element which is soft and malleable when in its purest form (native silver).

 Checking for markings on a silver item will be the easiest method of determining if the piece is silver and the level of purity; although, the markings can be sometimes hard to locate or read.
 A magnifying glass will make reading hallmarks much easier.

-If you are unable to locate any markings, or if your item is stamped with EP, EPNS, Silver on Copper, etc, your item may be silver plated.
+Silver plated items often are stamped with stamped with EP, EPNS, Silver on Copper, or no stamp.
+If you cannot locate a hallmark on the piece, it may be silver plated.
 If its not genuine silver, unfortunately, it doesn’t have any value as a precious metal.
 Silver plate may look beautiful, but you will not be able to retail it the same price as sterling silver.

 Your Silver Collection